DelineaXPM/dsv-cli/docs/developer/testing.md

 In the same way as `cicd-integration`, the `tests/e2e` testing suite also compiles the binary and collects the code coverage.

 > WIP: Currently, this is a work in progress for migrating all tests from cicd-integration to tests/e2e.

+### Code Coverage

+The `end2end` test performs actions as a compiled cli.
+Using `go test -c` this generates a compiled binary that is able to track the code coverage for what it performs.

+This is inspired by the article by Elastic [Code Coverage for your Golang System Tests](https://www.elastic.co/blog/code-coverage-for-your-golang-system-tests).

+This means that if running locally, you'll have to `go test -cacheclean` as the test caching isn't able to detect changes outside the code in the `e2e` directory.

+To simplify this and invocation of the tests: `mage test:integration` and `mage test:endtoend` handle this automatically for you.

 ## Other